stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 In this case, the `install
 <https://github.com/ceph/teuthology/blob/master/teuthology/task/install/__init__.py>`_
 task comes first.
-It installs the Ceph packages on each machine (as defined by the ``roles`` array).
+It installs the Stone packages on each machine (as defined by the ``roles`` array).
 A full description of the ``install`` task is `found in the python file
 <https://github.com/ceph/teuthology/blob/master/teuthology/task/install/__init__.py>`_